What is Self Assessment?

 Self Assessment filing deadlines

 The deadline for filing a Self Assessment tax return to HMRC online is midnight of the 31st January that follows the end of the relevant tax year.
-For example, the deadline for online filing for the 2020/21 tax year (which ends on 5th April 2021) is 31st January 2022.
+For example, the deadline for online filing for the 2020/21 tax year (which ended on 5th April 2021) is 31st January 2022.

 The deadline for filing a paper tax return to HMRC is the 31st October that follows the end of the relevant tax year.
 For example, the deadline for paper filing for the 2020/21 tax year is 31st October 2021.